simonhw/campsite-bookings/README.md

 ![Signup Page](static/images/readme/signup-1.png)
 ![Signup Page](static/images/readme/signup-2.png)

-This is a default Django signup form that is provided with the framework; however, the template was amended to have a consistent style with the rest of the website and extend the custom `base.html` page.
+This is a default Django signup form that is provided with the framework; however, the template was amended to have a consistent style with the rest of the website and extends the custom `base.html` page.

 Upon successful account creation, a message is shown to the user confirming the action and they are returned to the previous page they were viewing.

 ![Signup toast message](static/images/readme/signup-toast.png)

 ### The Sign In Page
 The sign-in page similarly is a default Django form that has had its template styled to be consistent with the website.
 When returning users sign in successfully, they are shown a message to confirm their action and they are returned to the previous page they were viewing.
-There is also a reset password link on this page which is further discussed below.
+There are also instruction on how the user can reset their password on this page which is further discussed below in the [Features to be Implemented](#features-to-be-implemented) section.

 ![Signin Page](static/images/readme/signin.png)

 ![Signin toast message](static/images/readme/signin-toast.png)

 ### The Sign Out Page
 When users click the sign-out button in the nav bar they are directed to the `signout.html` page.
 Users must confirm the action by clicking the red "Sign Out" button after which they are redirected to the homepage.
 This is different from the previous two pages because the user could be signing out from a page that required specific authenticated access.
-Instead of showing the user a 403 error page, it was deemed a much better user experience to simply be returned to the homepage.
+Instead of showing the user a 403 error page or being redirected immediately to the sign-in page, it was deemed a much better user experience to simply be returned to the homepage.
 A "Cancel" button allows the user to navigate back to the previous page without having to use their browser.

 ![Sign out page](static/images/readme/signout.png)